-Using XLR Cables
+Using XLR Cables (Microphone Cables)

 XLR cables are audio cables typically used for professional sound applications that require a balanced line.
 This type of cord is designed to reduce hum and other types of noise-producing, electrical interference that can enter the line over long distances.
 This feature makes them a suitable choice for connecting microphones to audio equipment such as mic preamps, mixers, and audio snakes.

 There are several types of pin configurations for A/V cord connectors.
 XLR microphone cables usually come with circular, 3-pin connectors at either end of the cord.

 A 3-pin XLR cable consists of two conductor wires, and a ground wire, surrounded by shielding and then encased in the cable's jacket.
 While the connector body does ground the signal when connected to the chassis, a separate ground eliminates potential ground loops, which can interfere with the signal, introduce noise into the line, and spoil a live performance or recording session.
 This is why XLR cables include a separate ground wire and pin, instead of just using two pins for the connection with one each for the positive or "hot" signal, and one for the negative or "cold" signal.
 Each cord also has one male and one female, 3-pin connection at opposite ends.

 An XLR cable contains both a positive and negative conductor, both of which can transmit audio signals between two balanced devices.
 As audio signals travel from one device to another through other types of A/V cords, the signal is highly susceptible to interference created by other electronic devices nearby.
 This usually expresses itself as a static-filled hum or buzzing sound.
 The unwanted noise is especially troublesome in professional audio applications where the accurate recording of sound is imperative.